ucd-library/ror-extend-demo/index.md

-# ROR Extension Best Practice
+# ROR Extension Best Practices

 This is a draft extension describing how a research organization can extend it's ROR identifier for describing it's local organization.
 This is meant to be a